Efficient Parameter Calibration of Numerical Weather Prediction Models via Evolutionary Sequential Transfer Optimization: Experiments

 The parameter $c$ governs the rate of transition regarding the dominance of the surrogate model, shifting from the "source task ensemble model" to the "target domain local model" during the optimization process.
-A larger value of $c$ yields a slower transition rate, predisposing the algorithm to leverage source domain prior knowledge for an extended duration.
+A higher value of $c$ yields a slower transition rate, predisposing the algorithm to leverage the prior knowledge of the source domain for a long duration.
 Conversely, a smaller $c$ value precipitates a more rapid shift towards reliance on the model constructed from local data.
 Fig.~\ref{fig:c_sensitivity} illustrates the trends in HV performance across 10 target tasks with $c$ selected from the set $\{0.0017, 0.0024, 0.0031, 0.0038\}$.
-Empirical results reveal a significant correlation between this parameter and the source-target task similarity:

-Knowledge Exploitation in High-Similarity Scenarios (Tasks 1–7): In these instances, a strong physical correlation exists between the target and source domains.
-As depicted in Fig.~\ref{fig:c_sensitivity}, the HV values exhibit an upward trend as the value of $c$ increases.
+Empirical results reveal a significant correlation between this parameter and the source--target task similarity: In the high-similarity scenarios (Tasks~1--7), as depicted in Fig.~\ref{fig:c_sensitivity}, the HV values exhibit an upward trend as the value of $c$ increases.
 This indicates that in the presence of high-quality prior knowledge, retarding the decay of model weights allows the algorithm to more fully exploit the global guidance capabilities of the source task ensemble model, thereby facilitating accelerated convergence and the discovery of superior solutions.

-Negative Transfer Avoidance in Low-Similarity Scenarios (Tasks 8–10): Conversely, for Tasks 8, 9, and 10, the source task archive lacks instances that are highly congruent with the target task.
-In such cases, larger $c$ values detrimentally impact performance.
-This suggests that when the reference value of source domain knowledge is limited, a smaller $c$ value accelerates the "forgetting" of irrelevant prior information.
+In the low-similarity tasks (Tasks~8--10), larger $c$ values detrimentally impact performance.
+This suggests that when the reference value of the knowledge of the source domain is limited, a smaller value $c$ accelerates the "forgetting" of irrelevant prior information.
 This prompts a rapid shift of the search focus towards the surrogate model grounded in local real-time feedback, thereby effectively circumventing the "negative transfer" issue arising from source domain distribution discrepancies.
-These findings substantiate the pivotal regulatory role of parameter $c$ in handling tasks with varying degrees of correlation.